tma353/PUI2017_dhi211/README.md

 In here is a folder with information related to HW1

-FYI I added the README.md file from HW1_dhi211 because I was unclear about the format you wanted this to be saved in.
+FYI I added the text from README.md file from HW1_dhi211 because I was unclear about the format you wanted this to be saved in.
-I do not think you want me to put this here, but I'm doing so to cover my bases.
+I do not think you want me to put this here, but I'm doing so to cover my bases.  :)

 # HW1_2